MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 Integrating the capabilities of both [LUIS][luis] and [QnA Maker][qnamaker] together requires the use of the [CreateCrossTrainedRecognizer][createcrosstrainedrecognizer].

-incorporates

-The Bot Framework Command Line Interface (CLI) lets you automate the management of LUIS applications (LUIS apps).
-From a command line or a script, you can create, update, and delete LUIS properties.

-This article explains how to deploy a LUIS resource.
-For information on how to update an existing LUIS resource using BF CLI, see how to [update LUIS resources using the Bot Framework LUIS CLI commands][how-to-update-using-luis-cli].

 ## Prerequisites

 This article will walk you through the steps required to create a fully functional bot using adaptive dialogs.
-In order to accomplish this, you will need to understand the concepts involved.
+In order to accomplish this, you will need to understand the various concepts involved.
 Before you begin, you should have a solid basic understanding of the following concepts:

-- If you don't have an Azure subscription, create a [free account][create-azure-account] before you begin.
 - [Introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md)
 - [Events and triggers in adaptive dialogs](bot-builder-concept-adaptive-dialog-triggers.md)
 - [Actions in adaptive dialogs](bot-builder-concept-adaptive-dialog-actions.md)